Frequently Asked Questions

-If you are taking the Challenge through an organisation, employer or college, you should have been given a link or access code to register for the Challenge.
+If you are taking the Challenge through an organisation, employer or college, you should have been given a link to follow to register for the Challenge.
 If so, you must use this so that you are part of the group for that organisation.

-If you are taking the Challenge as an individual participant please use the access code 'open'.
+If you are taking the Challenge as an individual participant, please use the main www.nnchallenge.org.uk website address.

 Why can't I get the Challenge Online to work?

 If you experience technical difficulties using the Challenge, please email us and we will get back to you as soon as possible.

 In order to help resolve the problem quickly, please provide us with the following information in your email:

 - The device and web browser you are using, preferably including the version of the browser

 - Whether you have just started the Challenge or are returning to it